Hay Internment and POW camps

-Upon their departure, Italian prisoners-of-war were placed in Camps 7 and 8.
-In December 1941 Japanese internees (some from Broome and islands north of Australia) were conveyed to Hay and placed in Camp 6.
-In April 1942 the River Farm began operating on the eastern edge of the township, enabling market-gardening and other farm activities to be carried out by the Italian internees and POWs.
+After the Dunera internees departed, Italian prisoners of war were placed in Camps 7 and 8.
+In December 1941, Japanese internees (some from Broome and from islands north of Australia) were conveyed to Hay and placed in Camp 6.
+In April 1942 the River Farm began operating on the eastern edge of the township, enabling market gardening and other farm activities to be carried out by the Italian internees and POWs.
 In February 1945, in the wake of the Cowra POW break-out, a large number of Japanese POWs were transferred to Hay and placed in the three high-security compounds.
-On 1 March 1946 the Japanese POWs departed from Hay in five trains, transferred to Tatura.
-During 1946 the Italians who remained at Hay were progressively released or transferred to other camps, and the Hay camps were dismantled and building materials and fittings sold off by June the following year.
+On 1 March 1946 the Japanese POWs departed from Hay in five trains, and were transferred to Tatura.
+During 1946 the Italians who remained at Hay were progressively released or transferred to other camps.
+The Hay camps were dismantled and building materials and fittings sold off by June the following year.
 Hay Military Post Office was open from 4 December 1940 until 29 June 1946, defining the main period of use of the facility.

 The first group of internees at Hay became known as the ‘Dunera Boys’.
 The internment at Hay of this assemblage of refugees from Nazi oppression in Europe was an important milestone in Australia’s cultural history.
-Just fewer than half of those interned at Hay eventually chose to remain in Australia.
-The influence of this group of men on subsequent cultural, scientific and business developments in Australia is difficult to over-state; they became an integral and celebrated part of the nation’s cultural and intellectual life.
-The 'Dunera Boys' are still fondly remembered in Hay; every year the town holds a 'Dunera Day' in which many surviving internees return to the site of their former imprisonment.
-Of the 900 'Dunera Boys' who remained in Australia after being sent to the camp, approximately 50 have survived into 2010.
+Just under half of those interned at Hay eventually chose to remain in Australia.
+The influence of this group of men on subsequent cultural, scientific and business developments in Australia is difficult to overstate: they became an integral and celebrated part of the nation’s cultural and intellectual life.
+The 'Dunera Boys' are still fondly remembered in Hay: every year the town holds a 'Dunera Day' in which many surviving internees return to the site of their former imprisonment.
+Of the 900 'Dunera Boys' who remained in Australia after being sent to the camp, approximately 50 survived into 2010.